seanlabor/Solarserver/README.md

 sudo chown -R 1883:1883 mosquitto-data

 ## MQTT & HA
 Setting up MQTT via config file in HA does not work.
-Add MQTT as Integration in HA Web UI
+Add MQTT as Integration in HA Web UI.